CS5704-VT/Course/Exam/StudyGuide.md

 * Evaluate the usability of software user interfaces

 ### Implementation
-* Describe git commands
+* Understand the differences and commands for tools utilized during course workshops
-* Describe shell commands
+* Explain different static and dynamic code analysis techniques
 * Understand the different types of code ownership
 * Calculate cyclomatic complexity
 * Compare and contrast different code complexity metrics